Masters Degree in Art Therapy Programs

 FACT: 76% of Art Therapists have a Master’s degree, 24% a Post-Masters Certificatev

-At their heart, the goal of art therapy masters programs is to help the aspiring art therapist learn to use creative processes and counseling strategies to help clients.
+At their heart, the goal of art therapy masters programs is to help the aspiring art therapist learn to use creative arts therapies, processes, and counseling strategies to help clients.
 They may work on fostering self-awareness, managing anxiety, coping with stress, behavior problems, addiction, and even self-esteem.
 In support of this goal, accredited art therapy masters programs may comply with educational requirements as set out by the American Art Therapy Association.
-These may include some of the following course topics:vi
+A program may include some of the following course topics:vi

 As you search for accredited art therapy masters degree programs, another thing to start thinking about is whether to attend classes on a college campus or earn your Masters in Art Therapy Online.